jedrzejboczar/usbd-dfu-rt/README.md

 reset occured because we wanted to jump to DFU bootloader.
 This can be done by storing a magic value in the memory and checking it just after reset.

-The following code could be used to implement the logic described above. `enter` will be called on a DFU_DETACH request, setting the magic value and resetting the MCU.
+The following code could be used to implement the logic described above. `detach` will be called on a DFU_DETACH request, setting the magic value and resetting the MCU.
 The `jump_bootloader` routine will be executed before any code that initializes RAM (due to the `#[cortex_m_rt::pre_init]` attribute), so the magic value will still be storing the value written before reset.
 It is then checked to see if we should perform a jump to the embedded bootloader.
+Make sure to call [`DfuRuntimeClass::tick`] in the main loop.

 ```rust
 use core::mem::MaybeUninit;